ALL TOURS NOW CLOSED

 GLENDALOUGH

-On arrival in Glendalough, you can join your tour guide on a 30-minute guided tour of Glendalough’s Monastic City.
+On arrival in Glendalough, you can enjoy a guided tour of Glendalough’s Monastic City.
 The Monastic city dates to 600 AD and is heralded as a national monument of immense importance having played an important role in reintroducing Christianity to Northern and Central Europe after the Dark Ages.